Parent article: NIRSpec MOS Operations

 Images acquired with the Hubble Space Telescope (HST) usually have an the internal relative astrometric accuracy of 5–10 mas that is optimal for planning NIRSpec observations.
 Tiled mosaics of multiple HST image fields may have slightly decreased accuracy compared to the 5 mas level, but are an improvement over the typical in-field relative accuracy of lower resolution space based images (i.e., Spitzer Space Telescope) or ground-based cameras.
 Images from the HST ACS or WFC3 can provide the necessary in-field accuracy for NIRSpec spectroscopy planning.
 However there are reasons why other sources of imaging may be necessary: some fields of interest have no or insufficient HST imaging, galactic fields have moderate proper motions that would preclude using HST imaging from earlier epochs, and extragalactic regions observed with HST may lack source detections required for planning NIRSpec observations at wavelengths beyond 2 μm.

 Moreover, the Wide Field Camera 3 (WFC3) infrared (IR) camera spans a smaller footprint than the NIRSpec MSA; a single WFC3 IR image may not provide the best catalog source for NIRSpec MOS spectroscopy across the full field of view.
 Images acquired with the Spitzer Space Telescope cameras or most ground-based imagers do not have adequate astrometric accuracy or field coverage for optimal NIRSpec MOS spectroscopy planning.
-Thus, optimal NIRSpec MOS planning and data calibration may require pre-imaging observations with the Near-Infrared Camera (NIRCam) on JWST to accurately establish source positions for alignment and configuration of the NIRSpec MSAs and target acquisition (MSATA) for IFU and FS science.
+Thus, optimal NIRSpec MOS planning and data calibration may require pre-imaging observations with the Near-Infrared Camera (NIRCam) on JWST to accurately establish source positions for alignment and configuration of the NIRSpec MSAs and also for proper target acquisition (MSATA) for IFU and FS science.

 Pre-imaging observations for NIRSpec MOS science or MSA-based target acquisition are optional and not required if they can be planned with existing images and catalogs.